davidchesnut/sp-general-docs/docs/how-to-restrict-udf-code-access-security-permissions.md

 ---
-title: How to: Restrict UDF Code Access Security Permissions
+title: How to Restrict UDF Code Access Security Permissions
 keywords: cas,how to,howdoi,howto,UDF list
 f1_keywords:
 - cas,how to,howdoi,howto,UDF list
-ms.prod: OFFICE365
+ms.prod: SHAREPOINT
 ms.assetid: 4f022e0d-1fe3-4fab-b41f-82a0d628f77c
 ---

 # How to: Restrict UDF Code Access Security Permissions

- **Last modified:** July 20, 2011

- * **Applies to:** SharePoint Server 2013*
 If you do not want a particular user-defined function (UDF) assembly to run with full trust, you must explicitly restrict code access security permissions for it.
 You can configure code groups and restrict permissions by using the .NET Framework 2.0 Configuration tool.

 For example, imagine a scenario where you have a UDF assembly that contains multiple methods.
 One of the UDF methods performs a custom calculation, and another UDF method in the same assembly calls a Web service to obtain stock quotes.
 Because your users only use Excel workbooks that call the first (calculation) method, you might want to disable the assembly from having Web access, for increased security.
 You have the UDF assembly installed in a folder on the server at C:\\UdfAssemblies\\CalcAndWebAccessUdf.dll.
 Because the assembly is on the same computer as Microsoft SharePoint Server 2010, when Excel Calculation Services loads the UDF assembly, it is loaded in the MyComputer zone.
 By default, the MyComputer zone is fully trusted.
 This means that the UDF assembly is granted full trust permission.

 To lock down the UDF assembly so that it cannot have Web access, you must explicitly restrict the permission set that it is granted by following these steps:
 1. Create a new URL-based code group under My_Computer_Zone at the Machine level.
 Scope the code group to that specific assembly and create a custom permission set.

 2. Configure the custom code group properties so that your policy level has only the permissions from the permission set that is associated with the custom code group.
 When Excel Calculation Services loads a UDF assembly that resides on the same computer, the assembly is loaded in the MyComputer zone.
 This means that by default, the UDF assembly is granted full trust.
 When the custom permission set intersects with the full trust permission set, the result is full trust.
-To make it so that the a policy has only the permission from the permission set that is associated with your custom code group, you must enable the  **This policy level will only have the permissions from the permission set associated with this code group** property.
+To make it so that the a policy has only the permission from the permission set that is associated with your custom code group, you must enable the **This policy level will only have the permissions from the permission set associated with this code group**property.

 For more information about configuring code groups, see the following articles on MSDN: